gitmyles/Resume/README.md

 #### Patriot Tools Team (Dec 2020 - Present)
 * Developing VBA scripts, processes, and documentation for maintaining company financial data using Office365, Microsoft SharePoint, and Power Automate.
-* Producing in-house scripting and front-end tools (Python, .NET, PHP, Perl, VBScripts) to improve development and testing efficiency of engineering teams.
+* Producing in-house scripting and front-end tools (Python, .NET, PHP, Perl, VBScript) to improve development and testing efficiency of engineering teams.
-* Responsible for introducing DevSecOps and agile tools (JIRA, Jenkins, Collaborator, GitHub) and concepts to outdated engineering product groups.
+* Responsible for introducing DevSecOps and Agile tools (JIRA, Jenkins, Collaborator, GitHub) and concepts to outdated engineering product groups.
 * Maintaining and developing enhancements for a classic ASP.NET scheduler tool to support classified lab testing functions.
-* I think you should have something in there that covers your interactions with end users in developing requirements, receiving feedback, addressing bugs, etc (edited) can probably mention Agile in there as well - when you do mention Agile, title-case it
+* Coordinating with stakeholders in regards to developing requirements, receiving feedback, and addressing urgent issues bugs or bugs with Tools products.
+* can probably mention Agile in there as well - when you do mention Agile, title-case it

 #### Patriot Maintenance & Diag Team (May 2018 - Dec 2020)
 * Developed and facilitated the delivery of regression/integration testing on maintenance software (Ada/C++) for Patriot System.